Excerpt from Finding Center Stage

 “No,” he said.

-“It’s okay.’ she said, and started humming the song she always ended her concerts with; her best, the one he liked most, the one she hoped to be remembered by.
+She started humming the song she always ended her concerts with; her best, the one he liked the most, the one she hoped to be remembered by.
 She offered him her hand.
 On her middle finger was a flower-shaped ring with rubies for petals and a small diamond for the center.
 “Come on,” she urged weakly.

 “Sing with me.”

 She fought hard for a breath and then began to sing as loudly as she was able, regardless of the other patients a curtain length away.
 Music was her way of fighting, he knew.
-Halfway through the song he joined her, singing harmony to her melody.
+Halfway through the song, he joined her, singing harmony to her melody.
 Her face brightened and she looked grateful.
-A beeper went off on the Pulsat monitor by her bedside but she fought on.
+A beeper went off on her Pulsat monitor but she fought on.
 Her eyes, still bright, locked onto his.
-When it came to the beginning of the last verse, in the moments she always knew were her last on stage, a light seemed to go out in her eyes and, as Richard stared, there was only her falling away and the ending of her song.
+At the beginning of the last verse, in the moments she always knew were her last on stage, a light seemed to go out in her eyes and, as Richard stared, there was only her falling away and the ending of her song.
 Her lips stayed formed around the last note she sung.
 Her hand went leaden as the nurses rushed in.
 When those two eyes closed, his world came to a stop and what was, went away in the flicker of a moment.

 “Hey buddy,” Curly yelled out from a catwalk.
 “They’re not auditioning guitar players.”